-Authorized Shares .
-The NeuroCo Plan will be terminated as of the effective date of this offering and, accordingly, no shares will be available for issuance under this plan.
+Authorized Shares.
+The NeuroCo Plan was terminated on April 3, 2019, and, accordingly, no shares will be available for issuance under this plan.
 Our NeuroCo Plan will continue to govern outstanding awards granted thereunder.
 As of December 31, 2018, options to purchase 1,442 shares of our common stock remained outstanding under the NeuroCo Plan.